BluuArc/BFFrameAnimator/README.md

 * This program uses the following to function.
 Credits to them for their portions of my program.
   * A modified and stripped-down version of [bookClasses](http://home.cc.gatech.edu/TeaParty/47), which is licensed under a Creative Commons Attribution 3.0 US License, to handle some image operations and file operations
   * The Java class [AnimatedGifEncoder](http://www.java2s.com/Code/Java/2D-Graphics-GUI/AnimatedGifEncoder.htm) to handle GIF creation from one or more image files.
-  * There are also code snippets from the internet that I may adapt to use in my program.
+  * There are also code snippets from the Internet that I may adapt to use in my program.
 Those sources can be found near their relative blocks of code.

 ## Licensing